ivangfr/spring-integration-examples/README.md

     ```
     ./stop-services.sh
     ```
-- To stop and remove `MongoDB` and docker-compose network, go to a terminal and, inside `spring-integration-examples` root folder, run the command below
+- To stop and remove `MongoDB` and docker compose network, go to a terminal and, inside `spring-integration-examples` root folder, run the command below
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup